-When you receive your For-Hire Permit from the City of Seattle, you'll also be given a green TNC decal.
+When you receive your For-Hire Permit from King County, you'll also be given a green TNC decal.
 This should be placed in your windshield and kept there at all times while in driver mode.
 Scroll down for more information about the For-Hire Permit

 When your vehicle inspection expires, visit one of these locations to obtain an inspection, then upload it in the Dashboard.

 Keep these in your vehicle:

 - Driver's license

 Keep these at home: